 STEP 3: Serve.
 Serve warm with a crusty loaf of bread and butter.

 Hint: If meal prepping, make a double batch and freeze in individual portions for easy and quick meals.

 Slow Cooker Baked Beans

 To make these healthy baked beans in the slow cooker, add all of the ingredients to the slow cooker and stir to combine.
 Turn the slow cooker to a high heat and cook, covered for 4 hours.
 Or cook on a low heat for 6 hours.

 Please note: all slow cookers vary in temperatures and so the cook time may vary depending on your slow cooker.

 This recipe is delicious as it is, however below are some substitutions or variations if you are short on ingredients.

-- White cooking vinegar or white wine vinegar can be used in place of apple cider vinegar.
+- Apple cider vinegar - white cooking vinegar or white wine vinegar can be used instead.

 - Chopping Boards

 - Sharp knife